Berlin Palace: Towards construction and additional reconstructions

 In view of the previous opposition, including high cost, and most importantly, the psychological and political objections, successive German governments had declined to commit themselves to the project.
-However, by 2002 and 2003, cross-party resolutions of the Bundestag reached a compromise to support at least a partial rebuilding of the Stadtschloss.
+However, by 2002 and 2003, cross-party resolutions of the Bundestag reached a compromise to support at least a partial rebuilding of the palace.

 In 2007, the Bundestag made a definitive decision about the reconstruction.
 According to this compromise, which had been drawn up by a commission, three façades of the palace would be rebuilt, but the interior would be a modern structure to serve as a cultural museum and forum.
 An architectural competition was held, and in 2008 the jury chose the submission by the Italian architect Franco Stella.
 Some of the internal spaces in Stella's design follow the exact proportions of the original state rooms of the palace; this would allow for their reconstruction at a later date should this be desired.
 The reconstruction also reproduces the original metre-thick width of the outer walls.
 These have been rebuilt as a sandwiched construction as follows: an inner retaining wall of concrete, followed by a layer of insulation, and an outer wall of brick, sandstone and stucco which replicates the original.
-Reconstruction of the Renaissance-gabled Pharmacy Wing, which connected to the Stadtschloss on the north side, would be another possible future project.
+Reconstruction of the Renaissance-gabled Pharmacy Wing, which connected to the palace on the north side, would be another possible future project.

 German government budget cuts delayed the construction of the "Humboldtforum", as the new palace was titled.
-The foundation stone was finally laid by President Joachim Gauck in a ceremony on 12 June 2013 which heralded the launch of a €590M reconstruction project.
+The foundation stone was finally laid by President Joachim Gauck in a ceremony on 12 June 2013 which heralded the launch of a €590 million reconstruction project.

-In 2017, there was a debate whether to feature a cross on the dome of the palace, in relation to adhering historical accuracy or secularism.
-Afterwards, a statue of Antinous was installed on the palace facade in the Schlüterhof courtyard.
+In 2017, there was a debate whether to feature a cross on the dome of the palace, in relation to adhering to historical accuracy or secularism.
+Afterwards, a statue of Antinous was installed on the palace façade in the Schlüterhof courtyard.
 However, the cross was installed on the top of the dome on 29 May 2020.